Little Switzerland in Mount Carmel Nature Reserve offers a variety of lovely trails, family-oriented loop trails, and longer paths.

 |5||Kelah Stream and Lower Galim Stream||Orange||Start at the top of Carmel mountain near the intersection of roads #721 and #672, and using the red trail, reach Tirat Carmel.||7.1||670|

 Note: “flooding is a danger in winter, spring, and fall.
 Follow weather reports and do not walk in streambeds or cross them in cloudy weather.
 On rainy days be careful of slipping.”

 Near the Little Switzerland parking lot, you can find restrooms with picnic tables.
 Also, as you can see in the following sign: “fires are permitted only at designated sites and only within a stove or a barbeque.”
 And this is one of those places.
 So many people have barbeques here.

 Because this is a popular place, you should arrive early to find a free table on Saturdays and holidays.

 The Short Loop Trail

-And now we will take trail #1 from the trails table.
-This is a short loop trail that starts with the red path, which leads to the Kelah stream.
+And now, we will take trail #1 from the trails table.
+This short loop trail starts with the red path leading to the Kelah stream.